Military dictatorship of Chile: Indigenous peoples

+The policies of land reform implemented under Allende was reversed by Pinochet, who began selling off Indigenous land under the Mapuche land law No.3568.
+According to director of Greenpeace Rex Weyler in a 1982 book, Pinochet's economic reforms led to endemic famine and poverty among the Indigenous population.
+Weyler also states that the regime executed Indigenous figures such as Felix Hunentelaf, a Mapuche leader who had worked at a new indigenous radio station and had been elected to the Chilean Congress.

-The land policy regarding Indigenous peoples in Chile began to be regulated under DL No. 2,568 of 1979, which introduced the possibility of individual land ownership by single titleholders—rather than collective ownership—belonging to the country’s native ethnic groups.
-This took place under a special scheme known as “tierra indígena,” whereby there was a restriction on transferring the property (through sale, conveyance, or exchange) for a minimum period of 25 years, while allowing inheritance by rightful indigenous heirs in the event of the owner’s death.
+The land policy regarding Indigenous peoples in Chile began to be regulated under DL No. 2,568 of 1979, which introduced the possibility of individual land ownership by single titleholders—rather than collective ownership—belonging to the country's native ethnic groups.
+This took place under a special scheme known as "tierra indígena," whereby there was a restriction on transferring the property (through sale, conveyance, or exchange) for a minimum period of 25 years, while allowing inheritance by rightful indigenous heirs in the event of the owner's death.
 In 1976, the Regional Council and the Communal Mapuche Councils were created for the La Araucanía Region, serving as advisory bodies to the regional intendant in Temuco.

-In February 1989, the Junta General de Loncos y Caciques de Nueva Imperial, belonging to the Mapuche people, designated Augusto Pinochet as "Ulmen F’ta Lonco" (an honorary title meaning “Great Authority”), to express gratitude for the favorable relations they had with the Executive Branch during the dictatorship.
+In February 1989, the Junta General de Loncos y Caciques de Nueva Imperial, belonging to the Mapuche people, designated Augusto Pinochet as "Ulmen F'ta Lonco" (an honorary title meaning "Great Authority"), to express gratitude for the favorable relations they had with the Executive Branch during the dictatorship.

+General Pinochet with a Rapanui woman.